Colonial molasses trade: Dutch threat to the monopoly

-Molasses Act of 1733
+Molasses Act 1733

 When the trading of molasses first began, it was unrestrained, apart from small local taxes.
 The colonies began to prefer French molasses to British because of the price difference.
 French policy provided incredibly cheap prices, and the British could no longer compete.
-In order to control the molasses trade with the English colonies, the Parliament of Great Britain decided to place high taxes on any molasses that was shipped from a foreign power to the colonies in North America.
-The Molasses Act of 1733 imposed a fee of six pence per gallon on foreign molasses.
+To control the molasses trade with the English colonies, the Parliament of Great Britain decided to place high taxes on any molasses that was shipped from a foreign power to the colonies in North America.
+The Molasses Act 1733 imposed a fee of six pence per gallon on foreign molasses.
 This act was meant to force the colonies into buying molasses from the British or stop producing rum in North America.
-Many, however, say that the Molasses Act was put in place to destroy New England’s rum industry.
-Contrary to Parliament’s plans, the colonies first protested this act.
+Many, however, say that the Molasses Act was put in place to destroy New England's rum industry.
+Contrary to Parliament's plans, the colonies first protested this act.
 They soon realized that instead of complying with the new Molasses Act, it would be much easier for them to just ignore the new prohibitive taxes and smuggle molasses from the West Indies.
 Many ports collected about half of the legal duty that must have been imported to their harbors.
-This was clear in Massachusetts where it "...imported legally less than half as much molasses and rum as it exported..."
+This was clear in Massachusetts, where it "...imported legally less than half as much molasses and rum as it exported...".
 These illicit operations would continue for several decades.
 Had the Molasses Act succeeded in its purpose, New England rum production would have been destroyed.